+By SUNDAY 11:59 p.m.
+Mountain Time:

+You should

-By WEDNESDAY 11:59 p.m.
-Mountain Time: You should (a) upload any short papers which are due for that week, (b) complete any assigned quizzes, (c) check back on the discussion thread and add more comments if you have any.
+- (a) upload any short papers which are due for that week, - (b) complete any assigned quizzes or exams, - (c) check back on the discussion thread and add more comments if you have any.